ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 ## Introduction

 The RoboArm Controller allows controlling a simulated robotic arm with the position of the hands of a person.
+In this implementation, the position on the left hand of the person is used to indicate which servo to move, and the position of the right hand is used to determine whether the change of the current position of the servo needs to negative or positive.
+The simulated robotic arm has 3 degrees of freedom, i.e. 3 servos.
-It is a classification problem: There is a bunch of coordinates, representing the position of a hand, and the goal is to transform them into an instruction, so that:
+From a machine learning perspective, it can be seen as a classification problem: There is a bunch of coordinates, representing the position of a hand, and the goal is to transform them into an instruction, so that:
 `Instruction = map(classify(hand))`, where an example of an `Instruction` is `Move the servo number 1 applying a positive change`.

 <figure>